Studentships

 Part-time ESRC studentships are generally only available to students who do not need a visa to study in the UK.
 This is because all ESRC-funded students must be resident in the UK for the duration of their award, and most part-time programmes are not eligible for visa sponsorship.

-The Grand Union DTP will usually offer a number of awards to students using advanced quantitative methods or data skills in their research.
-The awards are available across all pathways, and the expectation is that the research design and analysis will deploy methods or data skills that extend beyond the standard expectations in your field.
+The AQM awards are available across all pathways, and the expectation is that the research design and analysis will deploy advanced quantitative methods that extend beyond the standard expectations in your field.

 Aspects of proposed AQM may include the following, depending upon the subject area and proposed research: